Love yourself – You matter

 As a women when you act and react from a place of self-love and self-compassion not only are you healthier but, your family and your community benefit from your light.
 A light that cannot be extinguished because you have honoured yourself and truly love yourself.

 I am a complementary care provider.
 I am not licensed Medical Professional.

-All the services provided by complementary care providers are, as the name suggests, complementary to and do not replace the prescribed treatment of a licensed Medical Professional.
+All the services provided by complementary care providers are, complementary too and do not replace the prescribed treatment/therapy of a licensed Medical Professional.